ArthurGareginyan/my-custom-functions/readme.txt

 **License**

 This plugin is licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.
-Commercial licensing (e.g. for projects that can’t use an open-source licence) is available upon request.
+Commercial licensing (e.g. for projects that can’t use an open-source license) is available upon request.

 **Credits**